Veerappa Moily: Publications

-Law Minister Mr. M. Veerappa Moily has written a book "The edge of time".
+Moily has written a book The edge of time.
 It is a Kannada novel Tembare which examines, a complex cultural practice of coastal Karnataka, called bhutaradhane, or the worship of hero-spirits.
 The Pambada community, a marginalised dalit community, has as its hereditary profession, spirit impersonation during elaborate rituals.
 Mr. Moily explored two responses to this traditional and exploitative profession through two Pambada brothers: one who rebels and opts for formal education, and the other who tries to revive the true spirit of the ancient practice. (courtesy : Prasanta Varma, Advocate, Supreme Court of India).
 Mr. Moily is an advocate by profession, he entered politics about four decades ago and he became the chief minister of Karnataka in the year 1992.

 Moily is a literary figure of some note.
-He has served as a regular columnist for The Hindu and Deccan Herald (both English-language newspapers) and for Samyukta Karnataka (a Kannada newspaper).
+He has served as a regular columnist for The Hindu and Deccan Herald (both English newspapers) and for Samyukta Karnataka, a Kannada daily.
 He has also authored several books, all in Kannada, being: